Google Play Store has a malware problem. And it doesn’t seem to go away despite the company’s best efforts to rein in sketchy apps.

 Ad-supported apps are nothing new.
 They’ve proven to be a viable alternative to subscriptions and one-time purchases.
 But serving ads while apps are running in the background can result in significant use of the device’s resources like battery and CPU.

-Cheetah Mobile, for its part, has been previously found to engage in click fraud, leading Google to ban a bunch of its apps from the Play Store.
+Cheetah Mobile, for its part, has been previously accused of turning smartphones into stealthy click farms to engage in ad fraud, leading Google to ban a bunch of its apps from the Play Store.

 “Developers use this [method] because every impression/click gives them revenue,” Michael said.
 “Due to high popularity of VPN apps, if making a quick buck is the goal, serving outside ads in VPN apps would be a logical choice.”